John Wheelwright: March trial

 During the next two months the other ministers made several doctrinal charges against Wheelwright, noting not only his fast-day sermon, but also his sermons at Mount Wollaston.
 When the General Court next met on 9 March, Wheelwright was called upon to answer for his fast-day sermon.
-There were 12 magistrates and 33 deputies sitting on the court at the time, and of the magistrates, Henry Vane, William Coddington and Richard Dummer were strong Wheelwright partisans.
+There were 12 magistrates and 33 deputies sitting on the court at the time, and of the magistrates, Vane, William Coddington and Richard Dummer were strong Wheelwright partisans.
 Four of the other magistrates, John Humphrey, Simon Bradstreet, Richard Bellingham, and John Winthrop, Jr. were all known for their tolerance of religious diversity compared with their fellow magistrates.
 It was the deputies who led the case against Wheelwright, and the charge they brought against him was "preaching on the Fast Day a Heretical and Seditious sermon, tending to mutiny and disturbance".

 After more charges and countercharges, Wheelwright presented a transcript of his fast-day sermon to the court, and was then dismissed for the day.
 Following his departure, his supporters presented the court with a petition signed by more than forty people challenging the court's right to try a case of conscience before it was heard by the church.
 The petition was rejected.

 The next morning Wheelwright was given a private session with the court at which time he asked who his accusers were.
 The court's answer was that his sermon was the accuser.
 That afternoon, the court was opened to the general public, and the colony's ministers were also present.
 One of the lines of attack used against Wheelwright was identifying his doctrine, and that of Cotton, as being "False Doctrine" because of its difference from that of all of the other New England ministers.
 Cotton's angry response to this was, "Brother Wheelwright's Doctrine was according to God," letting the court know that by going after Wheelwright they were going after him as well, and this essentially ended that line of attack.
 After some additional ineffective prosecutorial attempts, the court hit on the idea of asking the colony's ministers if they felt they were attacked by Wheelwright's sermon.
 Following an evening to discuss this among themselves, the ministers returned to the court the next day.
 With Cotton dissenting, the other ministers said that they did "walk in" and teach what Wheelwright called a covenant of works, and therefore they were the Antichrists alluded to in the sermon.